How to get there:

 Hyatt Place Moab Hot Tub and Pool

-On our second day in Moab we spent a few hours cooling off at the Hyatt Moab’s pool.
-I mean, look at those views!
+On our second day in Moab, we spent a few hours cooling off at the Hyatt Moab’s pool.
+As if it wasn’t relaxing enough, look at those views!
 They also have a hot tub which we relaxed in later that night with a few drinks.

 We visited the Mill Creek Waterfall later that day to check out the views.
-I wish we brought hiking shoes for a hike!
+I wish we brought hiking shoes for a hike—something to keep in mind for when you go.
 Afterwards, we went back to the hotel bar and grabbed a drink before heading off to dinner.

 Pro tip: Make sure to bring a suit so you can take a dip in the water.